woei66/dlauncher/README.md

 # License

-Copyright © 2024-2025 dLauncher Contributors
+Copyright (c) dLauncher.
+All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this program except in compliance with the License.
 You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).